 - For schools that have April as the start of the term, the applications generally start in September or October the previous year.
-For schools that start their year in autumn, it the date of application depends on the school.
+For schools that start their year in autumn, the date of application depends on the school.
 Make sure to check the school website to get more accurate information.

-- To enter a Japanese program in university or graduate school, and N2 level is needed.
-For those who are studying Japanese for the first time, or are in the beginner levels, will at least take a year and a half of intensive study of the Japanese language to achieve the appropriate level that is required for taking the entrance examinations.
+- To enter a Japanese program in a university or graduate school, N2 level is needed.
+For those who are studying Japanese for the first time, or are in the beginner levels, it will at least take a year and a half of intensive study of the Japanese language to achieve the appropriate level that is required for taking the entrance examinations.

 - I’m an absolute beginner in Japanese.
 Will I be able to receive Study Support?
 Can I actually continue my studies in Japan?

 - The Study Support will be in Japanese, so we would advise you to at least reach a daily conversation level of Japanese beforehand.
 For those who will apply for their studies in Japanese, a minimum of JLPT N2 level is required.
-Even if you will do your studies in university or graduate school in English, since you will be living in Japan, a certain level of Japanese is a necessity.
+Even if you will do your studies in a university or graduate school in English, since you will be living in Japan, a certain level of Japanese is a necessity.
 It is best to establish your Japanese level first before resuming with school applications.

 - I want to continue my studies, but I do not know what I want to study.
 Is that okay?

 - Of course.
 It’s about your future after all.
 Let’s look at your different interests, collect information regarding the options you can take, and go from there.
 We will support you all the way.